UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_01.md

 In this case, we can see that each rating has been designated an integer value.

-For example, `Good` is represented by an encoded value of 1 and `Bad` a value of 0.
-Good should have a higher value right?
+For example, `Neutral` is represented by an encoded value of 2 and `Good` a value of 1.
+Shouldn’t `Good` have a higher value?

 ---